West Bengal: CBI files 2 charge sheets in March 21 Birbhum violence | Law-Order

 - India

-The CBI has named four persons as accused in its charge sheet filed in the murder of Sheikh whereas 18 people, including TMC leader Anarul Hussain, have been named in the arson case, they said.
+The CBI has named four persons as accused in its charge sheet filed in the murder of Bhadu Sheikh whereas 18 people, including TMC leader Anarul Hussain and two juveniles, have been named in the arson case, they said.

-Nine people, including women and children, were burnt to death on the night of March 21 when their houses in Bogtui village were fire-bombed by a mob in retaliation to the killing of TMC leader Sheikh in a crude bomb attack that evening.
+Ten people, including women and children, were burnt to death on the night of March 21 when their houses in Bogtui village were fire-bombed by a mob in retaliation to the killing of TMC leader Bhadu Sheikh in a crude bomb attack that evening.

 ''It was alleged that the accused threw bomb targeting the head of his brother (Bhadu Sheikh) and on being hit on his head, his brother fell on the ground,'' CBI spokesperson R C Joshi said.
 It was also alleged that they kept throwing more bombs aiming at Bhadu Sheikh, he said.